CertHE, DipHE and BA (Hons)

 A special emphasis of the Diploma programme concerns theology in the contemporary public arena.
 A placement based module offers you the opportunity to experience, and reflect upon, the various ways in which theology is understood and Christian responsibility exercised in the realms of business, civic organisation, or politics.
 This is supported by the module Christian Faith and Ethical Living, which explores the nature of Christian ethics and applies its principles to topical debates in the world and in the church.
 Christian discipleship and contemporary public theology are also brought together in the final module: Texts & Traditions in Christian Spirituality.
 In these classes, classic Christian writings of the past provide a starting-point for understanding how Christian faith is nurtured and sustained within the Body of Christ and how it may inspire the renewal of cultural, political, and economic life.

-Towards the end of your degree you may work either on a Dissertation (a substantial piece of supervised, self-guided study and writing) or an Extended Project (a practical undertaking with associated learning, reflection and reporting).
+In addition, you will do an Independent Learning project, a Dissertation (a substantial piece of supervised, self-guided study and writing) or an Extended Project (a practical undertaking with associated learning, reflection and reporting).
 Whichever option is chosen, this brings the programme to its most sustained integration of personal faith, theological learning, and Christian discipleship.

 Where can I study?